-Understanding FAQ Schema Fundamentals
+Understanding FAQ schema fundamentals

 Did you know?
 Only about 31% of websites currently implement any form of structured data, leaving a massive opportunity for those who do.

-What is FAQ Schema Markup
+What is FAQ schema markup

 Quick Tip: Always validate your FAQ schema using Google’s Rich Results Test before publishing.
 It’ll save you hours of troubleshooting later.

-The structure looks something like this in its basic form:
+The basic structure looks like this:

 {